Quick answer

 For Indian businesses without technical staff, the key criteria are:

-- No-code interface — drag and drop, no SQL required
+- Zero-code interface — drag and drop, no SQL required

-- Tally integration — if your data is in Tally
+- Native Tally connector — if your data is in Tally Prime or ERP 9

-Tools like FireAI are designed for this — connect to Tally and get a KPI dashboard running in hours.
+FireAI is designed for exactly this — connect to Tally and 250+ other data sources and get a KPI dashboard running in hours, not weeks.

 Step 2: Connect Your Data Sources